Jay Fisher - World Class Knifemaker

 By the way, I would encourage you to read what K*** W******* has to say about convex edges.
 I love a knife that I can touch up on a piece of cardboard

 There he goes with the name dropping again.
 I'm not impressed.
 A guy who writes about knives and has never made one is not any kind of expert.
 Who is an expert on historical high-value weapons and their styles?
 Start with Sir Richard Burton who wrote "The Book of the Sword" in 1884.
-Please read the fine text, "Swords and Hilt Weapons," by numerous professors of anthropology, fellows of archaeology, museum antiquities directors, curators of museums, research specialists in metalwork, and societies of arms.
-In this text, you will actually see a fine khukri, and it has a triple-hollow ground blade, or blade with three hollow ground fullers.
-It has a solid carved ivory handle, and I'm guessing that is not on your cheap machete knives either...
+Please also read the fine text, "Swords and Hilt Weapons," by numerous professors of anthropology, fellows of archaeology, museum antiquities directors, curators of museums, research specialists in metalwork, and societies of arms.
+In this text, you will actually see fine khukris, and they have triple-hollow ground blades, or blades with up to three hollow ground fullers.
+Some have solid carved ivory handles, and I'm guessing that is not on your cheap machete knives either...
 I could list about 15 published text sources, but don't want to go on and on.
 Please don't use as a reference for historical works a guy who writes for magazines and pop sites on the internet.
 As far as I know, he has no degree in any works or from any institution and does not have decades of experience making weapons and collector's pieces and then selling them to soldiers, rescue professionals, private collectors, or museums.
 And by the way, if a piece of cardboard can sharpen a knife, how hard and wear resistant is the knife blade?
 Most of the steels I use can only be sharpened with aluminum oxide, silicon carbide or diamond abrasives.

 Having swung a couple hundred old and new model kukri at everything from a ham to an oak tree, I can tell you without hesitation that the weakness in the kukri design is almost always the handle.
 The best handles have A) a properly placed finger ring, just as you say, that locks the fingers to the handle, however this often depends on the individual.
 The kamis have tiny hands and often make the ring too close to the bolster to be usable to westerners (in which case you're best served by sanding it off), and B) a distinct swell to the pommel.
 The best handles are those found on the chitlangi and chainpuri models, which have almost a bell shape at the end.
 Even if the handle is smooth with no rings, the harder you swing the knife the tighter it will get in your hand.